briancavalier/assert/README.md

 # assert

-Strongly typed, curried test assertions.
+Composable, strongly typed, curried test assertions.
 Use with any test framework that understands assertions that throw.

 ```js
 import { eq, is, assert } from '@briancavalier/assert'